CEBS Compliance Audit

 Submit the documentation associated with your self-reported activities only.

-- How will I know the outcome of my CPE audit?
+- How will I know the outcome of my audit?

 - I still have questions, who can help me?

-The CEBS customer service team is available during business hours at firstname.lastname@example.org, or (800) 449-2327, option 3.
+Contact the CEBS customer service team by phone or by email at email@example.com.
 We appreciate and welcome the opportunity to help you complete this important process.